 The classroom wall provides an important reference for students to track and reflect on their developing understanding of the unit's anchor phenomenon and content.
 When in the classroom, students can engage with the classroom wall in the usual way.
-When remote/asynchronous these suggestions will enhance the student experience:
+To create family engagement, create a digital science wall online in a classroom gallery, website, etc. Encourage interactions through SeeSaw or Class Dojo

 - Create a personal science/engineering wall for students.
-This would include all of the unit questions, vocabulary words and potentially language frames.
-You could then have students: - Highlight or color in each question or word as it is introduced. - Cut out each question or word to post on a large sheet of paper or the refrigerator at home. - Illustrate each word that is introduced to create a picture glossary. - Have students practice weekly language frames with family members &/or friends - If you are meeting with your class remotely, you could create a virtual Science/Engineering Wall on a slide.
+This would include all of the unit questions, vocabulary words and illustrations, and potentially language frames.
+You could then have students: - o Highlight or color in each question or word as it is introduced. - Cut out each question or word to post on a large sheet of paper or the refrigerator at home. - Illustrate each word that is introduced to create a picture glossary. - Have students practice weekly language frames with family members &/or friends - If you have a smart board, you could also create a virtual Science/Engineering Wall on a slide and project it.